 1222 4th Ave N, Nashville, TN 37208, USA

-Locals love the Sunday Supper at City House, when chef-owner Tandy Wilson serves his especially creative Italian-influenced menu.
-But you can't really go wrong on any night at City House.
-Wilson, a 2016 James Beard Award winner, is a Nashville...
+Locals love the Sunday Supper at City House, when chef-owner Tandy Wilson serves his highly creative Italian-influenced menu, but you really can’t go wrong any night here.
+Wilson, a 2016 James Beard Award winner, is a Nashville native...

 700 Taylor St, Nashville, TN 37208, USA

 Rolf and Daughters opened in 2012 in the midst of a restaurant boom, but even with all the new options in Nashville, it has remained one of the hottest tables in town.
 Located in the 100-year-old Werthan factory building in Germantown, the...

 401 11th Ave S, Nashville, TN 37203, USA

 John Besh, the acclaimed chef and New Orleans restaurateur, has opened his first Nashville outpost on the groundfloor of the Thompson Hotel in the Gulch neighborhood.
 He brings with him a love of fresh seafood and thedistinctive taste of New...

 1210 McGavock St, Nashville, TN 37203, USA

 Jonathan Waxman's Nashville venture transformed an old tire shop in the Gulch into a comfortable and breezy open space.
 Two long bars -- one for drinking and another chef's bar looking into the open kitchen -- anchor the two dining rooms in the...

 The Goldberg brothers gave Nashville acclaimed restaurants and bars such as the Catbird Seat and Patterson House, plus a kitschy honky-tonk on Lower Broad.
 In 2013, they did it again with Pinewood Social, a coffee shop, restaurant, bar, karaoke...